Staal scores late in OT as Hurricanes beat Predators 3-2

 Predators captain Roman Josi went on injured reserve earlier Tuesday with an upper-body injury.
 The team said his absence will be week to week.

+“Roman is such a valuable guy on the ice and off the ice,” Hynes said.
+“The good thing is he’s still with us here (on the trip).”

 The injury occurred on a high stick from Dallas’ Denis Gurianov in the third period Sunday, even though Josi later notched the winning goal in a 4-3 shootout victory.
-He holds a three-game points streak.
+Josi holds a three-game points streak.

 Center Rem Pitlick, right winger Mathieu Olivier and defenseman Jeremy Davies were recalled from the taxi squad and in Tuesday night’s lineup for Nashville.